Skip to main content

 sudo systemctl stop postgresql

-3. Restore backup - the last backup created is automatically selected:
+3. Restore the backup — the last created backup is selected automatically:

 sudo -u postgres pgbackrest --stanza=main restore